GalaxyShad/Pascal-Sonic/README.md

 </div>

 ## How to run?
-You can download a pre-built version of the game from the releases section.
+You can download a pre-built version of the game from the [Releases Section](https://github.com/GalaxyShad/Pascal-Sonic/releases).
 Alternatively, you can build it yourself by following the instructions below.

 ## How to build?
 1. Clone this repository: